sablier-labs/flow/TECHNICAL-DOC.md

 ### Understanding delay with a concrete example

-In the Flow contract, the following functions update the snapshot time to `block.timestamp` therefore can cause the delay.
+In the Flow contract, only `withdraw` can cause the delay as its the one that calculates the withdrawable amount by descaling total debt to token's decimal.

-1. `adjustRatePerSecond`
-2. `pause`
-3. `withdraw`

-We will now explain delay using an example of `withdraw` function.
-As defined previously, $[t_0,t_1]$ represents the timestamps during which ongoing debt remains constant.
+Let us consider an example.
+As defined previously, $[t_0,t_1]$ represents the timestamps during which withdrawable amount remains constant.
 Let $t$ be the time at which the `withdraw` function is called.

-For [this example](#unlock-interval-results), we will have the following constant intervals for ongoing debt:
+For [this example](#unlock-interval-results), we will have the following constant intervals for withdrawable amount:

-1. $[st, st + 86]$
+1. $[wt, wt + 86]$
-2. $[st + 87, st + 172]$
+2. $[wt + 87, wt + 172]$
-3. $[st + 173, st + 259]$
+3. $[wt + 173, wt + 259]$

+where $wt =$ timestamp when the last withdraw was made.

 #### Case 1: when $t = t_0$

-In this case, the snapshot time is updated to $(st + 87)$, which represents a no-delay scenario.
+In this case, the snapshot time is updated to $(wt + 87)$, which represents a no-delay scenario.
 This is because the first token is unlocked exactly after 87 seconds of elapsed time.
-Therefore, we can say that the ongoing debt is synchronized with the initial "scheduled" ongoing debt (Figure 3).
+Therefore, we can say that the withdrawable amount is synchronized with the initial "scheduled" withdrawable amount (Figure 3).

 | <img src="./images/no_delay.png" width="700" /> |
 | :---------------------------------------------: |